department-of-veterans-affairs/va.gov-team/products/platform/research/customer-support/conversation-guide.md

 *   Can you tell me a little bit about your experience with #vfs-platform-support channel in Slack?
 *   Tell me about a time where you could not get your question answered by Platform?
 *   When else do you do you seek support from #vfs-platform-support?
-*   Do you ask for support in any Slack channels?
+*   Do you ask for support in any other Slack channels?
     *   If yes, which ones?

 Great.
 Thank you for sharing those thoughts with us.
 It’s really important as we continue to improve services.